 Henrietta Inches traveled abroad, returning in June of 1914, after which she lived in an apartment at The Abbotsford at 186 Commonwealth.

-During the 1913-1914 winter season, 18 Exeter was the home of Joseph Hall Cotton and his wife, Jane (Eaton) Cotton.
+During the 1913-1914 winter season, 18 Exeter was the home of Joseph Hall Cotton and his wife, Jane Vashti (Eaton) Cotton.
 They previously had lived in Brookline.
 Joseph Cotton was treasurer of the American Tube Company, manufacturers of brass tubing.
 By the 1914-1915 season, they had moved to 21 Commonwealth.

 By the 1916-1917 winter season, 18 Exeter was the home of attorney Charles Francis Choate, Jr., and his wife, Louise (Burnett) Choate.
 They previously had lived at 30 West Cedar.
-They also maintained a summer home in Southborough.
+They also maintained a home in Southborough.
 They continued to live at 18 Exeter during the 1917-1918 season, but moved thereafter, probably to their home in Southborough, where they were living in January of 1920 at the time of the US Census.

-During the 1918-1919 winter season, 18 Exeter was once again the home of Henrietta Inches, who moved back there just for the season, and then moved back to her apartment at 186 Commonwealth.
+During the 1918-1919 winter season, 18 Exeter was once again the home of Henrietta Inches, who moved there just for the season, and then moved back to her apartment at 186 Commonwealth.

 Donald McKay Frost was an attorney.
 He was a noted antiquarian and book collector specializing in the history and settlement of western America.

-By December of 1947, 18 Exeter was owned by Michael Lilly.
-In that month, he filed for (and subsequently received) permission to convert the property from a single-family dwelling into ten apartments.
+That same month, he filed for (and subsequently received) permission to convert the property from a single-family dwelling into ten apartments.